SECRET-GUEST/trieur/README.md

 ## 2. Run with Python

-"Python script" is directory with the original script for python 3.11.
+`Python script` is directory with the original script for python 3.11.

 In case you have a lower version you may have to download module imported not included with your version.
 Just read the first lines of the script in Alexandria with a notepad or whatever to find what's missing.